shiguww/brillante/README.md

 ## Editing KDM files
 Below is the list of KDM files.

-The tool has two possible actions:
+The tool has three possible actions:
 * `build` - Create a KDM binary file from a JSON export
 * `parse` - Export a KDM binary file into an editable JSON format
 * `inspect` - Export a KDM binary file into a verbose, readonly JSON format